-a) Public entities, such as government facilities and public parks; or b) Divisions of land containing four (4) or less new lots located within the shorelines jurisdiction.
+a) Public entities, such as government facilities and public parks; or b) Divisions of land containing five (5) or more new lots located within the shorelines jurisdiction.

 2) Development located within the Natural shoreline environment.

 3) Detached dwelling unit on one (1) lot and normal appurtenances associated with this use that is not part of a land division.